victordomingos/optimize-images/README.md

  * [English](https://github.com/victordomingos/optimize-images/blob/master/docs/docs_EN.md)
  * [Portugu&ecirc;s](https://github.com/victordomingos/optimize-images/blob/master/docs/docs_PT.md)

 Please refer to the above links if you want to know about all the options available in this application.
-For a quick intro with, just to get a feeling of what it can do, please keep reading below.
+For a quick intro, just to get a feeling of what it can do, please keep reading below.

 ## Installation and dependencies: